TomiTakussaari/riak_puppet/README.md

       vagrant up

-On project roo, and it should automagically setup Riak cluster with 3 virtual servers:
+On project root, and it should automagically setup Riak cluster with 3 virtual servers:

       10.0.3.10 (will have Riak Control installed)
       10.0.3.11